-How To Align Your Actions With Your Financial Plans
+Integrity Is About Aligning Your Daily Actions With Your Financial Plans

-- How living out of financial integrity can make or break your financial success.
+- Why living out of financial integrity can break your financial success.

-- Learn how to live by your values and stay true to your financial plans.
+- How to live by your values and stay true to your financial plans.

-- Find out what 2 books can help you live with integrity and boost your happiness.
+- Discover the 2 books that can help you live with integrity and boost your happiness.

 You’re living in financial integrity when your daily actions are congruent with your financial plans and the principles that lead to wealth.